ched-dev/obs-overlays/CONFIG.md

 **Shortcut Command Props:**
 - Inherits all [simple command props](#simple-commands)
 - `shortcuts` allow us to run other commands.
 It works as if a user was to send a message with the shortcut (e.g. `ched_dev: !sound wow`) so permissions of the shortcut will be honored by their command (e.g. `commandName: "sound"`)
-- can still use `clientCallback()` if needed
+- can still use `clientCallback()` if desired

 ---

 #### Argument Commands

-We define an argument command as a command with the `shortcuts` property which triggers additional commands.
+We define an argument command as a command that passes arguments on to the client command.
+You can pass args through as they were given, or generate your own args based on passed in args.

 **Example of argument command:**
 ```js